zeus-12/uxie/README.md

 - [ ] use background runner or something and do long-polling
 - [ ] see if the liveblocks stuff can be replaced w. sockets [refer](https://www.blocknotejs.org/docs/real-time-collaboration#yjs-providers)
   - [ ] for now -> If no collab then fetch from DB, else fetch from liveblocks.
-Also, Always store notes to DB
 - [ ] Run the seogets script
 - [ ] figure out saving the first page, and doing ocr (maybe locally)